-As the coronavirus continues to spread throughout Ohio and the country, the Institute for Materials Research (IMR) is turning to its research community in the hopes of turning the tide.
+As the coronavirus spread throughout Ohio and the country, the Institute for Materials Research (IMR) turned to its research community in the hopes of turning the tide.

 IMR knows the situation is critical, the needs are urgent, and responses must come quickly.

 The institute is collaborating with departments, colleges and research centers across The Ohio State University to grow new efforts to fight the spread and impact of COVID-19.
 And IMR members are pushing the envelope of rapid, innovative research.